asujanani6/asujanani6.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: University of Waterloo. <a href="https://uwaterloo.ca/combinatorics-and-optimization/" target="_blank">Department of Combinatorics and Optimization</a>.
+Faculty of Mathematics.

 profile:
   align: right